zzangupenn/Pose_INN/README.md

     ```
     python3 Pose_INN.py
     ```
     In the printouts, you will see item `ori` and `dis` in the `TEST` lines.
-These are the median test orientation errors in degrees and displacement errors in meters.1
+These are the median test orientation errors in degrees and displacement errors in meters.